 Duration and amendment of Shadow Allocation Rules

-The Shadow Allocation Rules are of indefinite duration and are subject to amendment in accordance with this Article.
-These Shadow Allocation Rules and any amendments thereof shall be consulted upon, are proposed by the relevant TSOs, enter into force in accordance with the applicable national regulatory regime.or the applicable national regulatory regime The Allocation Platform shall publish the amended Shadow Allocation Rules and send an amendment notice to Registered Participants.
+The Shadow Allocation Rules are of indefinite duration and are subject to amendment in accordance with Article 9, paragraph 13 of Regulation (EU) 2015/1222 or the applicable national regulatory regime.
+The Allocation Platform shall publish the amended Shadow Allocation Rules and send an amendment notice to Registered Participants.

-Subject to Article 4 (3), an amendment shall enter into force at the date and time specified in the amendment notice but not earlier than thirty (30) calendar days after the amendment notice is sent to Registered Participants by the Allocation Platform.
+The amendment shall apply at the date and time specified in the amendment notice but not earlier than thirty (30) calendar days after the amendment notice is sent to Registered Participants by the Allocation Platform.

-Each amendment shall apply to all aspects of these Shadow Allocation Rules, including but not limited to all Shadow Auctions conducted after the date on which the amendment takes effect.

 Unless expressly stated otherwise by the Allocation Platform the amended Shadow Allocation Rules shall govern all rights and obligations in connection with these Shadow Allocation Rules including those acquired before the date of amendment but with the delivery date after the amendment takes effect.

 Any amendment of these Shadow Allocation Rules shall apply automatically to the Participation Agreement in force between the Allocation Platform and the Registered Participant, without the need for the Registered Participant to sign a new Participation Agreement but without prejudice to the Registered Participant’s right to request the termination of its Participation Agreement in accordance with Article 50.
 By participating in the Shadow Auction after the Registered Participant was informed about the changes and/or adaptations of the Shadow Allocation Rules and after these changes and/or adaptations of the Shadow Allocation Rules entered into force, it is deemed that the Registered Participant has accepted the changed, i.e. the valid and effective version of the Shadow Allocation Rules.

-The Shadow Allocation Rules and the annexes included thereto shall be periodically reviewed by the Allocation Platform and the relevant TSOs at least every two years involving the Registered Participants.
-In case the relevant TSOs consider the amendment of these Allocation Rules as a result of this review, the procedure described in this Article shall apply.
-This biennial review is without prejudice of the competence of National Regulatory Authorities to request at any time amendments of the Shadow Allocation Rules and the annexes included thereto in accordance with the existing legislation.
+The Shadow Allocation Rules thereto shall be periodically reviewed by the Allocation Platform and the relevant TSOs at least every two years involving the Registered Participants.
+This biennial review is without prejudice of the competence of National Regulatory Authorities to request at any time amendments of the Shadow Allocation Rules thereto in accordance with the existing legislation.

-These Allocation Rules are subject to the legislation prevailing at the time at which they take effect.
-In the event that there is a change in legislation or any action by competent authorities at national or European Union level which have an effect on these Allocation Rules and/or their annexes then, notwithstanding any other provision of these Allocation Rules, the Allocation Rules shall be amended accordingly and pursuant to this Article.
+These Shadow Allocation Rules are subject to the legislation prevailing at the time at which they take effect.
+In the event that there is a change in legislation or any action by competent authorities at national or European Union level which have an effect on these Shadow Allocation Rules then, notwithstanding any other provision of these Allocation Rules, the Allocation Rules shall be amended accordingly and pursuant to Article 9, paragraph 13 of Regulation (EU) 2015/1222 or the applicable national regulatory regime.

 Article47